(a 6/17/2000 photo -- see description below)

 But the Venus had already been discontinued, so where was I going to get one?
 A local store had a sunburst model in stock for a lot of money, but I wanted a black one, so I started looking around the net.
 After a while I found (I think it was via a message in one of the Usenet forsale groups, but I seem not to have saved all my correspondence about it) a guy who used to have a guitar store who still had some new Venuses for sale including one black one.
 I bought it from him for a good price, on December 11 of 1998 UPS delivered it to my house, and it's been my favorite guitar ever since.

-In the living room I use it with a Fender Blues Junior amp (it's a nice basic little tube amp -- see if you can find it in the picture at the top of this page :-)), but most of the time I actually just play it acoustically in my "home office", sitting in front of my computer.
+In the living room I use it with a Fender Blues Junior amp (it's a nice basic little tube amp -- see if you can find it in the picture at the top of this page -- also, Spinal Tap fans should take note that it goes to twelve!), but most of the time I actually just play it acoustically in my "home office", sitting in front of my computer.
 This is because I usually practice in the early morning when everyone else in the house is asleep, ala play a little, read a little email, play a little, read a little news, etc. Or sometimes I play it through my computer speakers (I have a guitar cord plugged into my soundcard's microphone port) to play along with MP3s or CDs.
 And for that matter I just got a "LightSnake" guitar-to-USB cable for it, though I'm not really sure yet what programs would be good to use with it.

 I also have a "Beatnik Burgundy" (!)
 Danelectro HoneyTone mini-amp (of the battery-powered belt-clip variety), but it mainly gets used with the Backpacker on trips, or my iPod in the Cabrillo music lab.